dyne/dyne.github.io/src/pages/software/dynebolic.md

 ---
 title: "Dyne:bolic :: Free & Live Creative Multimedia"
 description: |
-  Dyne:bolic is a 100% Free Software Operating System for multimedia production, recommended by the <a href="https://fsf.org" target="_blank" rel="noreffer">Free Software Foundation</a>.
+  Dyne:bolic is a 100% Free Software Operating System for multimedia production, recommended by the Free Software Foundation.
 It is a live ISO that can run from a CD or Drive, without the need to install.
 layout: ../../layouts/Layout.astro
 ---